 Associate Professor Victoria Manning

-Head of Research and Workforce Development, Turning Point and Associate Professor in Addiction Studies, Monash University
+Head of Research and Workforce Development at Turning Point and the Associate Professor in Addiction Studies at Monash University

-Her passion lies in trailing neurocognitive, psychological, pharmacological and other novel interventions to improve outcomes for people with substance use disorders, co-occurring disorders and the role of peer support models in recovery.
-She is currently the course co-coordinator and lectures on the Masters in Addictive Behaviours course at Monash University.
+Her passion lies in trailing neurocognitive, psychological, pharmacological and other novel interventions to optimise treatment effectiveness for people with substance use disorders, co-occurring disorders and examining the role of peer support models in promoting recovery.
+She is currently a unit co-coordinator and lectures on the Masters in Addictive Behaviours course at Monash University.

 Previously she worked at the National Addiction Centre (Institute of Psychiatry) London, the National Addictions Management Service (Institute of Mental Health) and Duke-NUS Medical School in Singapore.
 Victoria is currently a board member of Victorian Drug and Alcohol Association (VAADA), the peak body representing alcohol and other drug (AOD) services and the Research Advisory Committee to SMART Recovery.